typetron/typetron.org/docs/index.md

 that all the features you are using benefit from the latest language and platform features.
 Also, every package can be tuned for performance or updated in no time if needed, by the community.

-These are some of the features _Typetron_ aims to have:
+These are some features _Typetron_ aims to have:

 * [x] Routing
 * [x] Controllers